maniartech/gotime/README.md

 > **Intuitive time manipulation for Go** - Making date/time operations as simple as they should be.

 GoTime extends Go's standard `time` package with human-friendly operations that developers actually need in real-world applications.
+It leverages Go's powerful time handling while providing an intuitive API that makes working with dates and times a breeze.

 ## Quick Example